Participant information sheet

 Once we have finished the study, we will keep some of the data so we can check the results.
 We will write our reports in a way that no-one can work out that you took part in the study.

 The samples and data will be stored at the University of Leicester, University Hospitals of Leicester NHS Trust or at UK Biocentre using unique codes to identify each participant.
 To enable approved researchers to undertake research projects securely we may keep a copy of the data in a Trusted Research Environment (“Data Safe Haven”) such as SAIL Databank (Swansea).
 Any link between the unique codes and names will be stored separately and securely.
-Access to any identifiable data (e.g. name, address, NHS number) will be limited to select members of the research team and authorised individuals from the Trusted Research Environment, or from the Sponsor (University of Leicester), regulatory authorities or NHS (for example, for monitoring, audit or secure data linkage).
+Access to any identifiable data (e.g. name, address, NHS number) will be limited to selected members of the research team and authorised individuals from the Trusted Research Environment, or from the Sponsor (University of Leicester), regulatory authorities or NHS (for example, for monitoring, audit or secure data linkage).
 We expect to store the samples and data for a period of 25 years, although this period will be reviewed by an expert Scientific Committee.

 What are my choices about how my information is used?